anasamu/microservices-library-go/communication/README.md

 # Communication Gateway Library

 A comprehensive, modular, and production-ready communication library for Go microservices.
-This library provides a unified interface for multiple communication providers including HTTP, WebSocket, and gRPC.
+This library provides a unified interface for multiple communication providers including HTTP, WebSocket, gRPC, QUIC, GraphQL, and SSE.

 ## 🚀 Features